JUNIOR GUIDES: Whitewater Summer Camp for Kids 6-16!

 It's the little things.

 • Many families return year-after-year.
-Some tell us it's their favorite family vacation!
+Some tell us it's their favorite family vacation.

 • "Ducks" are our littlest campers (age 6-9) who float the class II section of Coloma to Greenwood.
-Enrollment for Ducks is limited to 20 participants in each calendar session, supported by 4 Highly Qualified River Guides and several Camp Counselors.
+Enrollment for Ducks is limited to 20 participants in each calendar session, supported by four Highly Qualified River Guides and several Camp Counselors.

 • Occasionally younger, more experienced child paddlers (4th graders) may prefer to paddle with the Otters.
 These kids are considered on a case-by-case basis depending on maturity, athletic ability, and rafting experience.
 Safety is our A-1 top priority.